Thermodynamic Bounds on Symmetry Breaking in Linear and Catalytic Biochemical Systems

-The universal thermodynamic bounds can be applied to an immense variety of symmetry-breaking mechanisms in biochemical systems.
+{These thermodynamic bounds} can be applied to an immense variety of symmetry-breaking mechanisms in biochemical systems.
 First, we re-derive in a straightforward way the constraints on kinetic proofreading \cite{ehrenberg1980thermodynamic,qian2006reducing}.
-Then, we show that the contrast of reaction-diffusion (RD) patterns is limited by the thermodynamic driving force, highlighting a fascinating direct link between observations and non-equilibrium conditions.
+Then, we show that the contrast of reaction-diffusion (RD) patterns is limited by the thermodynamic driving force, highlighting a {fascinating connection} between observations and non-equilibrium conditions.

-\textit{Results.}---Consider a chemical network of $N$ species whose probabilities follow a rate equation:
+\textit{Results.}---Consider a {reversible} catalytic isomerization network (with uni-molecular {and catalytic reactions)} of $N$ species whose probabilities follow a rate equation: